 - Usually occurs when there is damage or irritation of the occipital nerves, which run up the back of the neck to the base of the scalp.

 - Underlying diseases, neck tension, or other unknown factors might cause nerve damage or irritation.

-- Pain is usually severe with burning or shooting sensation; the pain remains on one side of the head but often worsens with neck movement.
+- Pain is usually severe with a burning or shooting sensation; the pain remains on one side but often worsens with neck movement.
 The patient would usually be sensitive to light.

-- Possible causes include damage to the spine, tumors, nerve damage caused by diabetes, swelling of blood vessels, and rarely infection.
+- Possible causes of occipital neuralgia include damage to the spinal cord, tumors, nerve damage caused by diabetes, swelling of blood vessels, and rarely infection.

-- Treatment options include applying heat packs, resting, massage, physical therapy, and taking painkillers, which can reduce swelling.
-Severe pain may require medications, such as oral muscle relaxants, nerve block injections, steroid injections, or local anesthesia.
-On rare occasions, surgery may be necessary to reduce pressure on the nerves or block pain impulses to this part of the body.
+- Treatment options include applying heat packs, resting, massage, physical therapy, and taking painkillers, which can reduce swelling and inflammation.
+Severe pain may require drugs, such as oral muscle relaxants, nerve block injections, steroid injections, or local anesthesia.
+On rare occasions, surgery for occipital neuralgia may be necessary to reduce pressure on the nerves or block pain impulses to this part of the body.

 - Exercise-induced headaches occur as a result of stressed physical activity.
 Pain may start immediately after exercise.

 - Symptoms include a heartbeat-like pain on both sides of the head, which can last from five minutes to two days.
 These headaches are usually isolated events and may also produce migraine-like symptoms.